bach-sh/bach/README.md

 #### `@setup`

-Executing at the beginning of the testing functions and the asserting functions.
+Executed at the beginning of the testing functions and the asserting functions.

 Note: It doesn't make sense to run mock in asserting functions, so it's forbidden to mock any commands in asserting functions.